ArtifexSoftware/mupdf.js/docs/how-to-guide/node/annotations/getting-started/index.rst

 Create an Annotation
 ----------------------

-To create an annotation use the `createAnnotation`_ method on the `PDFPage`_ class.
+To create an annotation use the :meth:`createAnnotation` method on the :doc:`../../../../classes/PDFPage` class.

-For example, assuming you have acquired an instance of a `PDFPage`_, to create a text annotation do the following:
+For example, assuming you have acquired an instance of a :doc:`../../../../classes/PDFPage`, to create a text annotation do the following:

 |example_tag|